ShankarSharmakj/ShankarSharmakj/README.md

 <h1 align="center">Hi 👋, I'm SHANKAR SHARMA K J</h1>
 <h3 align="center">A Passionate Programmer and A Coding Enthusiast from KRCT, Trichy</h3>

-<p> 🌱 Hello, I am Shankar Sharma an enthusiastic front-end as-well-as backend developer and creating captivating and user-friendly web experiences.
+<p> 🌱 Hello, I am Shankar Sharma an enthusiastic Web Developer as well as Software developer and creating captivating and user-friendly web experiences.

-💻 I have a solid foundation in C, C++, Java, Python, HTML, CSS, JavaScript, JQuery, ReactJS, NodeJS and Bootstrap.
+💻 I have a solid foundation in C, C++, Java, Python, HTML, CSS, JavaScript, JQuery and SQL.
 I transform imaginative designs into functional websites.

 <p>🔭 I am always seeking out new challenges and opportunities to expand my skill set, and I am excited to bring my expertise and passion for software development to any organization. </p>